dsmethy/InvestopediaTermsoftheDay/README.md

 1/7: Retirement
  - Retirement is when a person chooses to leave the workforce.
 The concept of full retirement – being able to permanently leave the workforce later in life – is relatively new, and for the most part only culturally widespread in first-world countries.
 Many developed countries have some type of national pension or benefits system (i.e. the United States' Social Security system) to help supplement retirees' incomes.

+1/8: Mutual Fund
+ - A mutual fund is an investment vehicle made up of a pool of money collected from many investors for the purpose of investing in securities such as stocks, bonds, money market instruments and other assets.
+Mutual funds are operated by professional money managers, who allocate the fund's investments and attempt to produce capital gains and/or income for the fund's investors.
+A mutual fund's portfolio is structured and maintained to match the investment objectives stated in its prospectus.